brunorijsman/dske-python/docs/protocol-guide.md

 The topology diagram above contains lines that represent the connectivity between the various network nodes (clients, hubs, encryptors).
-These lines are not intended to represent single-hop point-to-point connections.
+These lines are not intended to represent single-hop point-to-point physical connections.
 Instead they represent potentially multi-hop IP connectivity between the network nodes; each link may contain multiple switch or router hops.